Rule Book for Christian Bible Quizzing (CBQ)

 2.1.4.
 Response and Ruling

+The QM may not communicate to quizzers during the response period.
 For the purpose of judging the response and rendering a ruling, the QM considers everything the quizzer says that the QM can audibly understand.
 During the response phase, the quizzer is either: not yet correct, correct, or incorrect.
 The moment the QM judges the quizzer correct or incorrect, the QM pronounces such.

 2.2.
 Query Identifiers and Quiz Flow